How to Help Your Child Become a Successful Middle School Student

 Self-Help Listening Skills: Suggestions on how to improve the often overlooked communication skill of listening.

-10 Best Study Habits: A list of 10 key study habits.
+10 Best Study Habits: A list of 10 key study habits for students of all ages.

 Close Reading: Tips on how to read a text closely.
 This can be used before writing an essay or independently.